LancreFI/shellScripts/README.md

 '---> Quick info / docs from ElasticSearch
       Just a quick bash-script to get info from ElasticSearch.
 No need for parameters, should ask for everything needed.
 Might need to change the /usr/bin/curl part to point to your curl -location.

+enumhelper.ps1
+'---> A helper script for AD enumeration and lateral movement.
+Built on-the-go so might contain a lot of
+      logical fallacies and missing lots of error checks.
+      Check the help section before running: .\enumhelper.ps1 "help" for somewhat of instructions.
+      Can do:
+            - LDAP queries
+            - User/pass testing over LDAP-query
+            - List all properties of LDAP response object
+            - Get the value of a specific LDAP property
+            - Get all SPNs and related objects
+            - Check if any SPNs are tied to a (service)account
+            - Get DC info: name, hostname, OS, OS version, IPv4 and IPv6
+            - Get AD device info: name, hostname, OS, OS SP, OS version, IPv4 and IPv6
+            - Get AD user/group info by SID (converting a SID to a name for example)
+            - SID lookup from AD
+            - DCOM lateral movement leveraging MMC
+                  - Also the possibility of building a reverse-shell command and initiating it on the target
+            - Remote connectiong over PowerShell
+            - Remote commands over WMI or WINRS
+                  - Also the possibility of building a reverse-shell command and initiating it on the target

 gitGet.sh
 '---> Carve/download files from public facing .git/ where directory listing is disabled
       Still unfinished.
 At the moment only downloads from the root dir of a host (target.host/.git/) also